Letters from Lodi

 2019 Matthiasson, Royal Tee Vineyard Lodi Zinfandel ($49) - Ultra-bright, fresh and floral nose teeming with concentrated red fruit qualities suggesting cherry, strawberry, and smidgens of dried fig (almost tea-like), red licorice, and peppermint/pepper-like spice.
 On the palate, the wine had lots of structure built by lively acidity and moderate tannin while retaining a silky texture.
 The beauty of this wine is its brightness of fruit qualities, unimpeded by perceptible oak, which remains far in the backdrop.

-Matthiasson adds, "Our goal with Zinfandel is always to channel the older California style of the grape that used to be called 'California Claret,' not the more contemporary 'Port' style of Zinfandel that has become synonymous with the variety.
-Our Zinfandel is meant to be fresh, juicy and prominent in acidity.
-The nose has a brambly spice with a cornucopia of fresh berries — raspberry, blackberry, srawberry, marionberry, you name it — and while zingy and fresh, it finishes with a thread of loamy soil as a reminder that this is a serious wine.
+Matthiasson adds, "Our goal with Zinfandel is always to channel the older California style of the grape that used to be called 'California Claret,' not the more contemporary 'Port-style of Zinfandel that has become synonymous with the variety.
+Our Zinfandel is meant to be fresh, juicy, and prominent in acidity.
+The nose has a brambly spice with a cornucopia of fresh berries — raspberry, blackberry, strawberry, marionberry, you name it — and while zingy and fresh, it finishes with a thread of loamy soil as a reminder that this is a serious wine.
 People loved it, and it sold out quickly!"